 Most IT decisions are justified according to three principles—efficiency, effectiveness, and risk reduction.
 Here’s how PaaS solutions deliver on each of those principles:

 As PaaS solutions evolve, they will continue to offer innovation and eliminate administrative and management complexity for everything from installation, setup, and configuration to management, maintenance, and auditing.
 They will achieve this through:

 In evaluating PaaS solutions, it is vital to consider how your own organization will evolve over time.
 At the rate of change in technology today, solutions that support maximum flexibility are at an advantage.
 In other words, it is important to consider whether a PaaS provider has a true enterprise strategy.

 For example, one key consideration is multicloud support.
 According to IDC, 75 percent of enterprise IT organizations were using multicloud solutions in 2017.
-The percentage of multi-cloud usage will increase to 85 percent in 2018.
-Flexibility to move workloads across on-premises, public, and private cloud environments enables businesses to mitigate risk, dynamically leverage optimal pricing, and meet evolving regulatory and governance requirements.
+The percentage of multicloud usage will increase to 85 percent in 2018.
+The flexibility to move workloads across on-premises, public, and private cloud environments enables businesses to mitigate risk, dynamically leverage optimal pricing, and meet evolving regulatory and governance requirements.

 To ensure you can take full advantage of the promises of PaaS as your strategy evolves, consider workload and development options that:

 There are many PaaS use cases and configurations.
 In some cases, developers assemble solutions from components, and in others, the solution is simply provisioned and ready to use.
 Here is a list of popular PaaS use cases and their key features: